igordeveloper/dms-filter-bundle/README.md

 ## Compatibility

-This is compatible with Symfony 2.8 and above, including 3.0.
+This is compatible with Symfony 6.4 and above and PHP 8.2 and above
-For Symfony 2.3+ support use "^2.0".

 ## Contributing